 It comes down to personal preference, but getting either a AmpliFi HD kit (router and 2 mesh points) or a standalone AmpliFi router with 1 mesh point could work great for you.
 Moreover, getting the Archer router with a range extender could work as well.

 Having a complete AmpliFi system would allow you to have a functioning mesh system that should reach all the way across your home.
-If you would like to chat in person about it give us a ring at 1-855-906-8585.

 @ubnt-kevin im new to this whole mesh system thing and i was wondering, does amplifi or any other mesh wifi unit provide its own internet, so like a one and done kinda thing, or does it take your pre-existing internet and just make it better?